andrecaiado/nestjs-blockchain-txs/docs/conceptualization.md

 ## Block

 A block is basically a collection of transactions.
 Multiple transactions can be added to a block so that the blockchain is smaller and the mining process is more efficient.

-For simplicity, we will add all the senders UTXOs as inputs in each transaction so we don't have filter UTXOs based on the amount of funds the sender is sending.

 A block will hold the following information:
 - One or multiple transactions (including the special `coinbase transaction`).